populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 - `subset-sex-group`, e.g. “`non_cancer-XY-adj`”
 - `subset-pop4-sex-group`, e.g. “`controls_and_biobanks-mid-XX-adj`”,

 To access the '`freq`' array using the '`freq_index_dict`', you need to retrieve the value of your desired label combination key.
-The example below accesses the entry of the high quality genotypes (group: adj) of XX individuals (sex: XX) labeled as AFR (pop: AFR) in gnomAD v3.1.2:
+The example below accesses the entry of the high quality genotypes (group: adj) of XX individuals (sex: XX) labeled as AFR (pop: AFR) in OurDNA v3.1.2:

 ```
 # Load the v3.1.2 public release HT